valatron-php/task/readme.md

     1. List of all users
     1. Each user have iterable structure of roles
     1. Each user have iterable structure of tokens that are max.
 2 days old
+1. [optional] Provide document/file that will help to setup coding style/formatting to all your colleagues.